PeppeL-G/jsml/core/documentation.md

 ## Escaping HTML code
-Content (**but not attributes!**) containing HTML code in strings will be escaped to avoid introducing Cross-Site Scripting (XSS) vulnerabilities.
+Content and attribute values containing HTML code in strings will be escaped to avoid introducing Cross-Site Scripting (XSS) vulnerabilities.

 ```js
 import { Div, P } from '@jsml/core'